RonaldAllanRivera/csv_scraper_gui/README.md

 | scraper_gui.exe  | The desktop application            |
 | chromedriver.exe | Needed by Selenium                 |
 | user_agents.txt  | Random desktop browser User-Agents |

----

-## 🚀 License

-MIT License.

----

-# ✅ Allan — This README is ready for production GitHub repos!

----

-# 📢 Would you also like me to:

-- 📸 Create example **screenshots** you can upload to GitHub repo?
-- 🖼️ Help you **design an icon (.ico)** for your EXE? (so it looks super pro, not just a generic app icon)

-Just say "yes, make screenshots" or "yes, design icon"! 🚀
-Let's polish this project fully!